ariga/atlas/doc/md/guides/mysql/descending-indexes.md

    Expression: NULL
 2 rows in set (0.00 sec)
 ```
 Amazing!
-Our new descending index is now created and shown on row 2!
+Our new descending index is now created as seen on row no. 2!

 ### Wrapping up